 Dominant taxa identification to determine type of bloom – any container can be used, and 50-mL screw-top centrifuge tubes work well.

-Cyanotoxin analysis - 250 mL clean wide mouth amber glass bottles with Teflon® lined caps (plastic bottles should not be used for cyanotoxin analysis due to potential toxin adherence to plastic)
+Cyanotoxin analysis - 250 mL clean wide mouth amber glass bottles with Teflon® lined caps (plastic bottles should not be used for cyanotoxin analysis due to potential toxin adherence to plastic).

-Algal enumeration, identification, or biomass - brown plastic or amber glass containers (any type of container can be used for unexpected collections, but keep sample on ice and do not expose to light)
+Algal enumeration, identification, or biomass - brown plastic or amber glass containers (any type of container can be used for unexpected collections but keep sample on ice and do not expose to light).

-Algal scum core sample – 500 mL clean wide-mouthed polycarbonate container with 3/8” hole in bottom, marked to indicate a fill line at a 250 mL volume above the container mouth when inverted.
-A container of another size may be used if needed, as long as it is marked at a known volume.

 Do not use containers if defects are present on bottles or caps, or if containers do not appear clean.

-Depth sampling device
+Depth sampling device (such as integrated tube, Van Dorn or Alpha bottle sampler)

 Lugol’s solution